benjspriggs/Group4/src/main/scala/interactive/General SQL.md

 Also, for each of these blocks, the general form for each of the SQL inserts etc will be given, and each are wrapped in a ``BEGIN;`` and ``COMMIT;``, so all this stuff is transactional.

+As well, each of the inserting arguments is prepended with an `@` symbol.
 ## `create`
 - ### `user`
 ```sql